AdobeDocs/experience-platform.en/help/dashboards/guides/destinations.md

 >[!NOTE]
 >
->If your organization is new to Experience Platform and does not yet have active destinations, the [!UICONTROL Destinations] dashboard and [!UICONTROL Overview] tab are not visible.
+>If your organization is new to Experience Platform and does not yet have active destinations, the destinations dashboard and [!UICONTROL Overview] tab are not visible.
 Instead, selecting [!UICONTROL Destinations] from the left navigation displays the [!UICONTROL Catalog] tab.
 To learn more about the [!UICONTROL Catalog] tab, refer to the [[!UICONTROL Destinations] workspace guide](../../destinations/ui/destinations-workspace.md).

 ![](../images/destinations/dashboard-overview.png)